JuliaPy/SymPy.jl/docs/src/introduction.md

 ```

-Despite it easy to see that a non-zero real variable (`u2`) when squared will be positive, this is not identified.
+Despite it easy to see that a non-zero real variable (`u2`) when squared will be positive, this is not identified in the assumptions.

 The `symbols` constructor uses keyword arguments to pass in assumptions.
 It is illustrated below as they apply to all the variables that are created, which can be more convenient at times.